galenseilis/old_blog/_posts/2023-10-23-ciw-tuple-class-names.md

 Q.simulate_until_max_time(9)
 ```

-Also note that the tuples do not need to be of the same length.
+Also note that the tuples do not need to be of the same length provided since the lexicographical ordering used to evaluate tuples in Python will stop at the end of the shortest tuple.

 But they do need to have order-compatible data.
 For example, the following code raises `TypeError: '<' not supported between instances of 'int' and 'str'`.